Halfway between 7 and 10 inches, halfway between Android and iOS, the HDX 8.9 could be the best of both worlds.

 In a word, no. That is, the HDX 8.9 doesn't feel particularly special, even though it's priced a long way above the "value" end of the scale.
 While it lacks the design chic of its Apple and Samsung rivals, it is remarkably thin and light.
 It's comfortable to hold thanks to rubbery backing and edges that don't feel cold or sharp.
 That's important in a tablet designed primarily for leisurely, handheld reading and viewing.

 Flip it over and you can't fail to notice a large embossed Amazon logo.
+It's something that will turn off tech brand snobs for sure.
 The tapered top strip houses an 8MP camera and LED flash framed by a few Darth Vader helmet creases, flanked by stereo speakers.
 Hardware volume controls are usefully located to sit beneath the fingers of your right hand when holding the tablet in landscape mode.
 There's work to be done in the desirability stakes but in terms of practicality Amazon has done a good job here.

 Beneath the surface

 A row of text labels runs along the top of the screen, reminiscent of the company's own website.
-Most of them take you off to Amazon's physical and virtual stores.
+Maybe that's as unsurprising as it is uninspiring, because most of them take you off to Amazon's physical and virtual stores.

 READ MORE: Check out our Apple iOS 7 review